nlpraveennl/springsecurity-autologout/README.md

 1. Save lastAccessTime in session attribute
 2. Add two filters before spring security's filter(DelegatingFilterProxy)

    a. sessionTimeoutCheckFilter - checks lastAccessTime and sends response with sessionTimeLeft.
-Filter this request (Stop request flowing further and send response).
+Filter this request (Stop request flowing further and send response, map filter for only one request /api/sessionCheck).

    b. sessionLastAccessTimeUpdateFilter - last access time will be updated for every request except /sessionCheck, /login and